Reduce Wasted Food By Feeding Hungry People

 Feed Hungry People is the second tier of EPA’s Food Recovery Hierarchy.
 In 2015, over 39 million tons of food was generated in the United States.
-While Americans dispose of millions of tons of food, the U.S. Department of Agriculture estimates that approximately 12 percent of American households-about 41 million people-had difficulty providing enough food for all their members due to a lack of resources at some time during 2016.1 In many cases, the food tossed into our nation’s landfills is wholesome, edible food.
+While Americans dispose of millions of tons of food, the U.S. Department of Agriculture estimates that 11.8 percent of American households - about 15 million households - had difficulty providing enough food for all their members due to a lack of resources at some time during 2017.1 In many cases, the food tossed into our nation’s landfills is wholesome, edible food.

 We can be leaders in our communities by collecting unspoiled, healthy food and donating it to our neighbors in need.
 By donating food, we’re feeding people, not landfills, supporting local communities, and saving money.

 You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more

 Anyone Can Be a Food Donor

 Large manufacturers, supermarket chains, wholesalers, farmers, food brokers, and organized community food drives typically give food to food banks.
 Restaurants, caterers, corporate dining rooms, hotels, and other food establishments promptly distribute perishable and prepared foods to hungry people in their communities.
 Many local food banks will pick up food donations free of charge, saving you warehouse storage and disposal costs.